 Argaw and Rachel Ayele met at Calvary Chapel Bible College Europe (Hungary) in 2005.
 Argaw was born and raised in the southern Ethiopia.
 Rachel was born and raised in Indiana.
 After a short time, they made plans to be married and to move to Ethiopia as missionaries.
 Both had the desire to share Jesus’ love by helping those in need–especially children.
 In 2006, they began the multi-year process of becoming licensed as a local non government organization (NGO) under the name Ebenezer Supporting and Development Association (ESDA).
 In 2014, Ebenezer Shepherding Ministries of Africa, Inc. (ESMA/ESMAfrica) was approved to operate as a US 501c3 non-profit organization.

 They chose to include the Biblical name “Ebenezer”, which means “stone of help” and as 1 Samuel 7:12 says “God has helped us”.
-Not only has this been the experience of the Ayele family, but is true of those impacted by the Ebenezer family of ministries.

 In January 2010, Ebenezer Grace Children’s Home (EGCH) was founded.
 Eventually, as their own family grew to seven, the Ayeles moved off-site in order to accommodate the needs presented by the growing number of orphans being brought into the children’s home.
 Since 2013, 28 children have been adopted locally, or have been reintegrated into their families.